Perugina Chocolate Factory

 The Second World War

 June 17th 1944, the Germans bombarded the Perugina factory in Fontivegge.
 The reconstruction of the new factory started quickly and became a flourishing business.
-The actual chocolate factory of Perugina opened its doors in 1960 in San Sisto Perugia.
+Meanwhile the actual chocolate factory of Perugina opened its doors in 1960 in San Sisto Perugia.

 In 1922 the first Bacio chocolate was introduced on the market.
 Bacio is a chocolate filled with a whole hazelnut, Gianduia milk chocolate and a dark chocolate coating.
 The recipe is from Luisa Spagnoli.

-Luisa created the chocolate Bacio and initially called it “Cazzotto”, a punch, because of the shape of a fist.
-Luigi Buitoni thought it better to come up with a more suitable name: “bacio”, kiss.
+Firstly Luisa created the chocolate Bacio and initially called it “Cazzotto”, a punch.
+The punch has the shape of a fist.
+Secondly Luigi Buitoni thought it better to come up with a more suitable name: “bacio”, kiss.
 Also, the little note bearing a phrase of love was added.

 The classic Bacio is the one with the silver confection.
-But today there are more varieties of Baci chocolates available.
+Moreover there are more varieties of Baci chocolates.
 The latest Bacio chocolate is from October 2018.
-It is the chocolate with the pink confection, called “Ruby”, a very sweet chocolate.
+It is the chocolate with the pink confection, called “Ruby”.
+This chocolate is a very sweet chocolate.

 A visit to the chocolate factory in Perugia